-Patrick J. Lynch is a Senior Digital Officer in the Office of Public Affairs and Communications at Yale University.
-In his 41 years with Yale University he has been a medical illustrator, biomedical and scientific photographer, audiovisual producer, and for the past 30 years a director of media and communications service units, and a designer of interactive multimedia teaching, training, and informational software and Web sites.
+Patrick J. Lynch is an author, illustrator, photographer, and artist.
+Lynch retired from Yale University after 45 years as an interactive media designer, medical illustrator, biomedical and scientific photographer, video producer, and for the past 30 years a director of media and communications departments, and a designer of interactive multimedia teaching, training, and informational software and Web sites.

-Lynch has authored over 100 professional papers, magazine articles, and book chapters.
-He has been a consultant and invited speaker on Web design and Web communications issues to many universities, government agencies, corporations, and non-profits groups, and regularly does talks, workshops, and professional papers on communications management, biocommunications, academic computing, medical illustration, biomedical visualization, and Web strategy and production management.
+Lynch has authored and illustrated nine books, and over 100 professional papers, magazine articles, and book chapters.
+He has been a consultant and invited speaker on web design and web communications issues to many universities, government agencies, corporations, and non-profits groups, and regularly does talks, workshops, and professional papers on communications management, biocommunications, academic computing, medical illustration, biomedical visualization, and web strategy and production management.

-In January 2009 Yale University Press published the third edition of the best-selling Web Style Guide, co-authored with Sarah Horton of Dartmouth College.
-With almost 225,000 copies of previous editions in print the Web Style Guide is one of Yale University Press’s best-selling books, and the Guide has been translated into nine international editions, including Czech, French, German, Italian, Japanese, Korean, Russian, and several Spanish-language editions.
+In January 2016 Yale University Press published the fourth edition of the best-selling Web Style Guide, co-authored with user experience and accessibility expert Sarah Horton, User Experience Strategy Lead at the Paciello Group.
+With over 225,000 copies of previous editions in print the Web Style Guide is one of Yale University Press’s best-selling books, and the Guide has been translated into nine international editions, including Czech, French, German, Italian, Japanese, Korean, Russian, and several Spanish-language editions.
 Reviewer Edward Tufte called the book “a style guide for the interface with real long-run value,” and the New York Times called the Web Style Guide “an Elements of Style for the Web.”

 His book Manual of Ornithology, co-authored with Noble S. Proctor of Southern Connecticut State University, was published by Yale University Press in 1993.
 The Manual has won several national awards for editorial and design excellence, and is one of the most widely used texts in undergraduate and graduate ornithology courses.